iloveican/UIButton-Blocks/README.md

 To do this, you must:
 1. Copy the relevant .m and .h files from the UIButton+Blocks src folder into your project
 2. If prompted to create a "bridging header", you should do so.
 If not prompted and if you don't already have a bridging     header, add one.

+ For more information on bridging headers, see [Swift and Objective-C in the Same Project](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html#//apple_ref/doc/uid/TP40014216-CH10-XID_76).

 3. In your bridging header, add a line that says:

 ```objc